-In the process of implementing the move to configuration in core (CMI), most of
+When implementing the move to configuration in core (CMI) some of the variables were found

 the configuration overrides

-This small utility module makes it possible to override the "state" variables in
+This small utility module makes it possible to override the "state" variables or keep modules

-the same manner the configuration variables can be overriden from the
+enabled or disabled in the same manner the configuration variables can be overriden using the

 - Install and enable State Override module using the official Backdrop CMS instructions at